-QUESTION 3: Has the solution changed your employees or customers use of travelling time to other tasks, such as work-related tasks or other errands?
+QUESTION 3: Has the solution changed your employees’ or customers’ use of travelling time to other tasks, such as work-related tasks or other errands?

-Definitions: Increased ability to utilize travelling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
+Definitions: Increased ability to utilize traveling time for other tasks compared to the mode of transport your employees or customers usually use for the trips to your premises or back from your premises.
 One of the aspects in the attractiveness of the area where the customer organization is located.